State of Vermont Superior Court Probate Division Chittenden Unit Docket No.: 23-PR-02101

 NOTICE TO CREDITORS

-To the creditors of: Richard Thomas Joseph Flynn, late of South Burlington, Vermont
+To the creditors of the estate of Richard Thomas Joseph Flynn, late of South Burlington, Vermont

 I have been appointed to administer this estate.
 All creditors having claims against the decedent or the estate must present their claims in writing within four (4) months of the date of the first publication of this notice.
 The claim must be presented to me at the address listed below with a copy sent to the Court.
 The claim may be barred forever if it is not presented within the four (4) month period.